codemonk-digital/vue-responsiveness/README.md

 ```

 ### Testing:
-Add the plugin to `global.plugins` when testing components using its API:
+Add plugin to `global.plugins` when testing components using the plugin's API:
 Example
 ```ts
 import MyComponent from './MyComponent.vue'